zachchan105/tmewc/typescript/api-reference/interfaces/DepositorProxy.md

 Interface representing a depositor proxy contract.
 A depositor proxy is used to reveal deposits to the Bridge, on behalf of the user (i.e. original depositor).
-It receives minted TBTC tokens and can provide additional services to the user, such as routing the minted TBTC tokens to another protocols, in an automated way.
-Depositor proxy is responsible for attributing the deposit and minted TBTC tokens to the user (e.g. using the optional 32-byte extra data field of the deposit script).
+It receives minted TMEWC tokens and can provide additional services to the user, such as routing the minted TMEWC tokens to another protocols, in an automated way.
+Depositor proxy is responsible for attributing the deposit and minted TMEWC tokens to the user (e.g. using the optional 32-byte extra data field of the deposit script).

 ## Implemented by